mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 I fell in love with Visual Studio Code because:

 * Excellent Markdown editor: fast and exact preview, outline view, path completions, link validation, smart selection and [more](https://code.visualstudio.com/docs/languages/markdown).
-* [Vale](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) extension, makes your *vale.sh" styles visible during editing.
+* [Vale](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) extension, makes your *vale.sh* styles visible during editing.
 * [Jekyll run](https://marketplace.visualstudio.com/items?itemName=Dedsec727.jekyll-run) extension, you can run Jekyll server from Visual Studio Code.
 * [Markdown lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) extension, over 50 useful linting rules.
 See also GitHub project [markdownlint](https://github.com/DavidAnson/markdownlint).
 * [Code spell checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension, useful until *vale* extension doesn't support quick fixes for spelling.

 ## Summary

-* Keep a documentation as a code, and apply all development best practices and processes to give high final product quality.
+* Keep documentation as code, and apply all development best practices and processes to give high final product quality.
 * Choose plain text markup wisely, you must have a good reason to not use Markdown.
 * Shorten feedback loop, you should get all suggestions and corrections when writing.
-Re-generate website locally on every save.
+Re-generate the website locally on every save.
 * Apply one of the existing documentation styles from Microsoft, Google or Red Hat.
 Use *vale.sh* to get automated pull request comments to your documents.
-* If you already host the code and documentation on GitHub, use Jekyll for generating website and GitHub Pages for publishing.
+* If you already host the code and documentation on GitHub, use Jekyll for generating websites and GitHub Pages for publishing.